-Thrust of the Fable
+Thrust of the fable

-- ✓ In matters divine, reason alone does not suffice. - ✓ God is grasped and experienced with the" heart" not with the intellect. - ✓ Wth the mind we may come to know about God, but not to know Him. - ✓ To realize that "doctrines", "creeds, 'dogmas" and "rituals' cannot satisfy the heart of a deeply religious man as much as a personal experience of God.
+- \checkmark In matters divine, reason alone is not sufficient. - ✓ God is grasped, apprehended and experienced with the "heart" not with the intellect. - ✓ Wth the mind we may come to know about God, but we do not know Him. - ✓ To crate in people a longing for an experience of God. - ✓ To realize that "doctrines", "creeds, 'dogmas" and "rituals' cannot satisfy the heart of a deeply religious man as much as a personal experience of God does.